 Business owners have many facets of their business to manage.
 Setting up a business checking account is often overlooked.

 This helps provide accurate financial information about your business.
-Keeping separate finances may also protect your personal assets if your business is structured properly.
+Keeping separate finances may protect your assets if your business is structured properly.

 Finding a business checking account that fits your business’s needs isn’t always easy.
 Each business operates in different ways.
 Banks often offer several checking account options, as well.

 Here’s what you should know about the American Express Business Checking Account.
-This can help you determine if it might be a good fit for your business.
+This can help you determine whether it might fit your business well.

 American Express Business Checking Account Pros & Cons